 Fixed versus adjustable rate loans

-You might choose a fixed-rate loan in order to lock in a low rate.
-People choose these types of loans because interest rates are low and they wish to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan to lock in a low rate.
+Borrowers select these types of loans because interest rates are low and they wish to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
 Call America's Home Loans at 701.222.0100 for details.

-ARMs most often have the lowest, most attractive rates toward the beginning.
-They usually provide that interest rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+ARMs most often have their lowest rates toward the start of the loan.
+They guarantee that interest rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust.
-Loans like this are best for borrowers who anticipate moving within three or five years.
-These types of ARMs most benefit people who plan to move before the initial lock expires.
+These loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
+These loans are often best for borrowers who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who plan to move before the loan adjusts.

-You might choose an ARM to take advantage of a lower initial interest rate and count on moving, refinancing or absorbing the higher rate after the initial rate expires.
-ARMs can be risky in a down market because homeowners can get stuck with increasing rates when they can't sell their home or refinance with a lower property value.
+You might choose an ARM to get a very low initial interest rate and plan on moving, refinancing or absorbing the higher rate after the initial rate goes up.
+ARMs are risky when property values go down and borrowers cannot sell or refinance their loan.

 Have questions about mortgage loans?
 Call us at 701.222.0100.
 It's our job to answer these questions and many others, so we're happy to help!